Michigan State head coach suspended amid sexual harassment accusations

 EAST LANSING, Mich.
-(WLNS) — Football coach Mel Tucker has been suspended without pay, Michigan State Director of Athletics Alan Haller announced in a Sunday evening press conference.
+(WLNS) — Michigan State football coach Mel Tucker has been suspended without pay, Director of Athletics Alan Haller announced in a Sunday evening press conference.

 The suspension comes in the wake of sexual harassment allegations against the MSU coach.